 However, just picking dog breeders randomly out of the newspaper or online can lead to dissatisfaction all around.

-Here are some tips for choosing a dog breeder with a solid reputation for a positive experience.
+Here are some tips for choosing a dog breeder with a solid reputation for a positive experience to adopt your next dog.

 1. Choosing a Hobby Breeder or Professional Breeder